 It's unsettling, really, how the night is still alive with sound.

 The birds are not birds.
 The insects are not insects.
 And if there are other animals in the cacophony, they, too, are unrecognizable.
-It all just merges into one din of constant punctuation and interjection, a rhythm without tempo.
-Just as you are without... well, nevermind.
+It all merges into one din of constant punctuation and interjection, a rhythm without tempo.
+Just as you are without something... but nevermind.

 On closer inspection, each of the candles has an inscription on the base.
 Each label is familiar, but the text cannot stay in memory and seems to shift as each is examined.
 Am I dreaming?
 This question-awareness fails to destructively resound upon the mental landscape; inconclusive.
 Sure feels like a dream though.